Chinese elite push for release of jailed Nobel laureate

 Liu Xiaobo is considered a moderate dissident, but the Communist Party is obsessed by anyone or anything it perceives as a threat to social stability.

-Critics say Chinese leaders are insecure about what they feel are Western efforts to undermine one-party rule by pushing democratization.
+Critics say Chinese leaders are insecure about what they feel are Western efforts to undermine one-party rule by pushing democratisation.

 President Xi, despite being the son of a reform-minded former vice premier, has shown no sign of wanting to loosen the political system.
 He said in Belgium last month that China had experimented with multi-party democracy and that it did not work.
 [ID:nL4N0MU0Z9]